Ali-Elbana/DSA-Exercises/README.md

 ![Data Structures and Algorithms](https://github.com/user-attachments/assets/8d5b5297-cb00-4c34-8d98-3fe4d37feffb)

-Welcome to my personal DSA Exercises repository!
-This collection of data structures and algorithms exercises is designed to enhance my coding skills and deepen my understanding of fundamental concepts in computer science.
+Welcome to my personal DSA Notes and Exercises repository!
+This collection of data structures and algorithms notes and exercises is designed to enhance my coding skills and deepen my understanding of fundamental concepts in computer science.

 ## 📚 Table of Contents